Tencent/wcdb/README.md

                 .build();
 ```

-See `sample-persistence` for sample using Room library.
+See `sample-persistence` for samples using Room library with WCDB.
+See `sample-room-with-a-view` for samples using Room library with WCDB and other architecture components from Google.

+> `sample-room-with-a-view` comes from Google's CodeLabs with modification of just a few rows.
+Search for *\[WCDB\]* keyword for the modification.
+>
+> See [here][room-codelabs] for the original tutorial.

 ### Corruption Recovery